Marvel 1985: Plot

 A boy named Toby Goodman recently started reading Secret Wars comics.
-His parents are divorced, he is ostracized by his classmates and doesn't have many friends.
-Toby is seen walking home with his dad (Jerry Goodman), when he thinks that he sees the Red Skull in the window of a house.
+His parents are divorced, he is ostracized by his classmates and does not have many friends.
+Toby is seen walking home with his father Jerry when he thinks that he sees the Red Skull in the window of a house.
 Toby is reluctant to tell anyone about his discovery, but then he sees the Vulture on the television.
-Toby revisits the house where he saw the Red Skull and finds Doctor Doom and Mole Man talking about taking over our world.
-Dr. Doom hears Toby and orders his minions to chase after him.
-Toby runs away to the woods and trips over The Hulk, ending the first issue.
+Toby revisits the house where he saw the Red Skull and finds Doctor Doom and Mole Man talking about taking over the world.
+Doom hears Toby and orders his minions to chase after him.
+Toby runs away into the woods and trips over the Hulk.